c3sr/scope/README.md

     cmake -DUSE_OPENMP=OFF -DUSE_NUMA=OFF

-These documents describe how to provide your own dependencies instead of relying on Hunter to download them

 ## Available Benchmarks

 The available benchmarks and descriptions are listed [here](docs/benchmark_descriptions.md).
+You can list all the benchmarks with

+    ./bench --benchmark_list_tests=true

 you can filter the benchmarks that are run with a regular expression passed to `--benchmark_filter`.